-4. Data Protection Officer (DPO)
+4.2 Data Protection Officer (DPO)

-Schools are required to appoint a DPO who will be the central point of contact for all data subjects and others in relation to matters of data protection.
+We are required to appoint a DPO who will be responsible for overseeing the implementation of this policy, monitoring our compliance with data protection legislation and developing related policies and guidelines where appliable.
+They will also be the central point of contact for all data subjects and others in relation to matters of data protection.